jemisha29/Coffee_Shop_sales/README.md

 The primary dataset used for this analysis is the "Coffee Shop Sales.csv" file, containing detailed information about each transaction made by the shop.

+Create a dedicated "Date" table using DAX to generate date-specific columns for granular analysis.

 ## Tools

 * **Excel - Data Cleaning**